The Health Benefits of Custard Apple, Sweetsop, Sugar Apple or Sitaphal

 - The root is strong purgative and is used to treat dysentery

 - A chutney or paste made of the leaves is mixed with some rock salt to make a poultice.
-This applied on injuries and wounds not only helps in healing but also destroys worms that have infested the wound.
+This applied to injuries and wounds not only helps in healing but also destroys worms that have infested the wound.
 The poultice also helps to ripen boils and break it open to drain out the pus and then heal it.

 The Custard Apple Tree

-In English this fruit is also known as Sweetsop, Sugar apple, Bullock's heart etc.
+In English, this fruit is also known as Sweetsop, Sugar apple, Bullock's heart etc.

 The seeds are scattered all over on the fruit pulp.
 Each individual seed is enclosed in its own fleshy covering with the sweet pulp all around it and especially all over inside its hard outer skin.
-The seeds are shiny black in color.
+The seeds are shiny black in colour.
 The outer skin of the fruit is hard, lumpy with many raised and curved protuberances.

 The tree is native to South America and the Caribbean and is today grown in tropical areas of Asia, Africa, Australasia and many other countries around the world.